 Home > About AID Atlanta

-AID Atlanta, Inc. has been saving and transforming lives since its inception in 1982.
-The agency was founded as a “grass-roots” response to the devastating and fatal impact HIV/AIDS was having on the Atlanta community.
-AID Atlanta quickly began expanding to offer a broad range of services and has since grown to be the Southeast’s oldest, largest, most comprehensive AIDS Service Organization.
+AID Atlanta has been providing HIV/AIDS-related services, care, and education since its inception in 1982.
+The agency was established in response to the devastating impact that HIV/AIDS was having on gay men in Atlanta.
+In the face of fear and bigotry, founding members volunteered their time to provide support and education.
+The organization quickly expanded to engage Black and Latino populations and meet the evolving needs of our diverse community in response to the epidemic.
+Today, AID Atlanta offers a broad range of services and has grown to be the most comprehensive AIDS service organization in the Southeast.
+AID Atlanta currently offers HIV/AIDS prevention and care services, including (but not limited to) Primary Care, HIV/STD Screening, PrEP, Community HIV Prevention Programs, Linkage Services, Case Management, and a state-wide Information Hotline.
 The mission of AID Atlanta is to reduce new HIV infections and improve the quality of life of its members and the community by breaking barriers and building community.

-In the area of HIV outreach and education, AID Atlanta has been actively working in communities of high impact to reach those most at risk of HIV and/or living without knowing their status.
-During the reporting period of January 1, 2014 - May 30, 2014 we have accomplished the following:
+In the area of HIV outreach and education, AID Atlanta continues to actively work in communities of high impact to reach those most at risk of HIV and/or living without knowing their status.

 General Information: (404) 870-7700STI Testing: (404) 870-7722Volunteer: (404) 870-7764Comment Line: (678) 999-1212(Anonymous)

 1605 Peachtree Street NE, Atlanta, GA 30309-2955(404) 870-7700

 This web site contains HIV prevention information and may not be suitable for all audiences.